How many of you still keep a jar for loose change? Try searching “Coinstar near me” or in your area and you'll find something interesting.

 Other Ways to Use Your Spare Change

-If you’re not a fan of the e-gift cards or paying the hefty fee to donate to charity, there are quite a few other ways to utilize your spare change.
+If you’re not a fan of the e-gift cards or paying the hefty fee to donate to charity, there are quite a few other best ways to utilize your spare change.

 Roll Your Own Coins